 Example 1: Shirt

 A person searching for “shirt” in a fashion shop is usually looking for a man’s shirt; therefore, it makes sense to show a selection of men’s shirts in the initial search results.
-Additionally, you can show a filter that takes visitor to the “Children” and “Women” categories, or other criteria such as sise, price, colour etc., with a simple mouse click.
+Additionally, you can show a filter that takes visitors to the “Children” and “Women” categories, or other criteria such as size, price, color, etc., with a simple mouse click.

 Example 2: PS3

 “PS3”, “PlayStation”, “PS 3” are common terms used when searching for the Sony PlayStation 3.
 Therefore, the product itself should always appear in the first results, followed by frequently purchased accessories.

 When a product is particularly important for your shop, it can be beneficial to form an entire product world around it (in the case of the PS3, products tailored for the needs of gamers).
 In this case, you lead your visitors directly to a specially prepared product page.
 There they find not only the product itself but also the most important versions, bundles, games, and accessories.

 Two pieces of information and appropriate measures can be derived from this search inquiry: